jakobzhao/geog4572/labs/lab04/readme.md

 D3 allows you to bind arbitrary data to a Document Object Model (DOM), and then apply data-driven transformations to the document.
 For example, you can use D3 to generate an HTML table from an array of numbers.
 Or, use the same data to create an interactive SVG bar chart with smooth transitions and interaction.

 In this lab, we will walk through the process of creating a simple bar chart using D3.js.
 Then, you will apply these techniques to create a different type of chart based on your interests or on data you would like to visualize.
 The final result, which will be in the form of a git repository, will be used to enrich the [Neocarto](http://geoviz.ceoas.oregonstate.edu/neocarto/index.html) website, hosted by the Cartography and Geovisualization Group at Oregon State University.
-Neocarto is a collaborative project whose purpose is to to create reusable charts and other visualizations using d3.js.
+Neocarto is a collaborative project whose purpose is to to create reusable charts and other visualizations using d3.js or Dc.js.
 For this reason, the outcome of this project will need to comply with some stylistic rules, like using the same font type and color scheme.
 Inside the geog4572 git file for Lab 4 you will find a series of 4 HTML files labeled step1 through step4 which show you the correct outcome for each set of steps.

 > Throughout the walk-through section, areas with this `markdown` format indicate extra resources to explore the many options in D3.js.
 A great reference to always keep in mind is the [D3 API reference](https://github.com/d3/d3/blob/master/API.md).